Demmygold/NaijaRoot/README.md

 By combining offline accessibility, local trust agents, and logistic accountability, NaijaRoot becomes more than a marketplace.
 It becomes a digital backbone for rural farmers*.

+## Business Model

+NaijaRoot operates on a commission-based and service-fee model.
+Farmers can list their produce for free, while the platform earns a small transaction fee when a sale is completed between farmers and buyers.
+To support logistics and trust, NaijaRoot partners with local transporters and warehousing services, charging a service fee for delivery and produce tracking.
+Over  time, the platform will introduce premium features such as bulk trading insights, financial support  and digital literacy tools for farmers in rural areas.

 ---

 ##  Technology Overview